 Main articles: Hollow sections in fire

-Support and software (Firesoft) for the design of reinforced, concrete filled hollow sections is available from Tata Steel Tubes Division.
-The software is based on the European code for composite construction for normal condition, EN 1994-1-1, the main difference between normal and fire designs being the modifications of mechanical properties at elevated temperatures for the fire conditions.
+Design guidance (SCI P259) and software (Firesoft) for the design of reinforced, concrete filled hollow sections in fire is available.
+The software is based on the European code for composite construction for ambient condition, EN 1994-1-1, the main difference between ambient and fire designs being the modifications of mechanical properties at elevated temperatures for the fire conditions.

 A composite steel deck floor is designed in bending as either a series of simply supported spans or a continuous slab.
 The strength of the floor in fire is provided by the inclusion of mesh (fabric) or fibre reinforcement.